krehwell/LevelOfDetail_LOD/README.md

 IDE: visual studio 2017

 ## Output
-here is a sample output of a program, the program does having another different output, but here is a couple of it
+here is a sample output of a program, the program does having another different output, but here is a couple of it.

 <b>1 - Example of LOD affecting the model (cat).</b>
 ![image](image(output)/catLOD.PNG)